-Running your business is as if you are running down a river in a kayak
+Running your business is like running down a river in a kayak

 What happens when you surrender to your fear?